Board of Directors

 Lynn was born and raised in Little Rock.
 She has worked as a cardiac critical care surgery nurse for the last 17 years.
 Her and her husband have a 23y/o daughter who is newly married and lives in Los Angeles.
 Lynn became active in AROVCC in 2009 when her mother was diagnosed.

 Janet Floyd was born and raised in Little Rock and is a proud graduate of Little Rock Central High and the University of Arkansas.
 She is retired after spending 24 years in pharmaceutical sales and became involved with AROVCC in 2009 after her mother was diagnosed with ovarian cancer.
 She and her husband, Greg, have one son who currently attends Little Rock Central High.

 Amy Lasseigne, Communications

 Amy Lasseigne is one of the founding board members of AROVCC.
 She is a marketing analyst for the Center for Toxicology & Environmental Health.
 She served a two year term as Executive Director of AROVCC starting in 2010.
-Her drive for this organization comes from watching her mother battle ovarian cancer (and win!!) three times and the countless emails she receives from caretakers, survivors and people that have lost loved ones to OC, thanking her for carrying out the mission of AROVCC.
-Artist for Ovaries, AROVCC’s main fundraiser, was started due to her vision.
+Her drive for this organization comes from watching her mother battle ovarian cancer four times over eight years and the countless emails she receives from caretakers, survivors and people that have lost loved ones to OC, thanking her for carrying out the mission of AROVCC.
 She enjoys spending time with her family and creating art.
-Amy, her husband and little girl reside in central Arkansas.
+Amy, her husband and daughter reside in central Arkansas.